 Abercrombie Wool-Blend Dad Coat

 Abercrombie has made quite the comeback in recent years!
 The Dad coat is a best seller since they rebranded, and it’s great if you prefer a buttoned coat without a tie.
 It has a classic, elegant feel and is lined.
 The fabric isn’t as soft as pricier brands, but I love the length of it.
 It’s heavy and thick, so it’s good for properly cold weather and comes in petite, regular, and tall sizes.
 If you like a wrap coat,

 This coat isn’t your average camel coat in that it’s short and feels more like a jacket—light yet cozy and perfect for fall or spring or layered up in winter on a cold day.
 I love the way the Clairene looks with jeans and tall boots when I’m not feeling a full length coat.
 The fit is so elegant.
 It has an open front and drapes in an angular way that elongates your figure.
 It’s regularly marked down on sale weeks, so keep an eye out.
 I have the color Palomino.

 Mango Handmade Wool Coat Belted Coat

 The MANGO belted coat is one of my most recommended because it’s a solid everyday staple at a great price point!
 Not too thick and not too thin, it’s a goldilocks weight and looks good with all sorts of outfits.
 This coat dresses up and down with ease, and the belt and pockets are functional.
 It lays beautifully and has a classic feel with the notched lapels.
 It’s fairly warm (best for fall and mild winter days), but layers well for cold weather.
 It’s regularly marked down (and restocked) and comes in three colors.
-I also love the shawl collar version.
+I also love the wide lapel version.
 This is my #1 budget-friendly pick—I wear it all the time.

 Jenni Kayne Cashmere Overcoat